soiryl-pas/nixos-config/README.md

 ## Caveats
 * User service plasma-kwallet-pam.service consistently fails as its functionality is implemented in /etc/profile.
 This should be irrelevant, but could lead to unexplained behaviour in Plasma.
+* In the current setup, TTY Environments cannot declare and save new passwords, only graphical interfaces can.
+After decleration and saving in kwallet, they are however available in the TTY as well.
+This is due to QT\_QPA\_ENVIRONMENT=offscreen (necessary for using kwallet in TTYs) misbehaving for new passwords.